dasguptajii/dasguptajii/README.md

-In product management as profession, learning developement to tranistion into Backend Engineering

-DM @Twitter - @dasguptajii
+In product management as profession, learning developement to tranistion Tech Roles DM @Twitter - @dasguptajii

 <!---